-1. Live/Work Residency Preference
+1. Live/Work Residency Preference:

-The Housing Authority has established a partial live/work residency preference, such that at least 75% of the families selected from the waiting list will either currently live or work in the jurisdiction of the waiting list.
+The Housing Authority has established a partial live/work residency preference, such that 75% of the families selected from the waiting list will be selected by sequence number utilizing a residency preference for applicants who either currently live or work in the jurisdiction of the waiting list, and 25% of the families selected from the waiting list will be selected by sequence number without regard to residency.
 The residency preference is applicable to the Santa Cruz County Housing Choice Voucher Waiting List (for households with a head of household, spouse or registered domestic partner that lives/works in Santa Cruz County) and the Hollister/San Juan Bautista Housing Choice Voucher Waiting List (for households with a head of household, spouse or registered domestic partner that lives/works in San Benito County.)
-The residency preference ensures that the majority of the Housing Choice Vouchers, which have been awarded to the Housing Authority by HUD to serve our jurisdiction, will be made available to those who live or work in the jurisdiction.
+It is not applicable to the Mainstream Voucher Program.
+The residency preference ensures that the majority of the

+Housing Choice Vouchers, which have been awarded to the Housing Authority by HUD to serve our jurisdiction, will be made available to those who live or work in the jurisdiction.

-2. Disabled and Medically Vulnerable Homeless Persons (DMV)
+2. Disabled and Medically Vulnerable Homeless Persons (DMV):